Jason Elam

 Jason Douglas Elam (EE-ləm; born March 8, 1970) is an American former professional football player who was a placekicker in the National Football League (NFL), primarily with the Denver Broncos.
 He was selected by Denver in the third round of the 1993 NFL draft and played 15 seasons with the Broncos and two with the Atlanta Falcons.

 A three-time Pro Bowl selection, Elam won two Super Bowl rings with the Broncos and was tied with Tom Dempsey, Sebastian Janikowski, and David Akers for the longest field goal in NFL history at 63 yards.
-That record was broken by another Bronco, Matt Prater, in 2013 with a 64-yard field goal, which was then broken by Justin Tucker in 2021 with a 66-yard field goal, which was then broken by Cam Little in 2025 with a 68-yard field goal.
+The record has since been broken.

 Early life

+Elam attended Brookwood High School in Snellville, Georgia where he was the placekicker and punter for the football team.
+As a junior, he connected on 2 of 4 field goal attempts, hit all five point after attempts and averaged 38 yards per punt.
+As a senior, Elam went 11-18 on field goal attempts with misses form 57, 62, 63, and 65 yards.
+His longest successful kick was from 52 yards which set a school record.
+He was perfect on 26 extra points in his career and averaged 44 yards punting.
+He was named first team all-county for both place kicker and punter and class AAAA all-state honorable mention as a place kicker.

-Elam attended Brookwood High School in Snellville, Georgia, and lettered in football, swimming and track.
-In football, he was a first-team all-county honoree and second-team all-state.
+Elam also lettered in swimming and track and field.